 Born: 1881, St. Michael’s, Ipswich.

-Re-Enlistment Details: Location Bury St. Edmunds, Suffolk; Date: 24th June 1916; Age 34 years & 6 months; Occupation: Labourer; Religion: CofE; Next of Kin – sister – Jessie Howard, 446, Foxhall Road.
+Fourth enlistment: Location Bury St. Edmunds, Suffolk, on the 7th February 1916, age 34 years & 6 months, a Labourer, religion CofE.
+Next of Kin – sister – Jessie Howard, of 446, Foxhall Road.
 Signed up for the duration of the war.
-Description: blue eyes, brown hair and Buffalo Bill tattoos on upper left arm.
+Height: 5ft 8 1/2ins, blue eyes, brown hair and Buffalo Bill tattoos on upper left arm.
+Served as a Private, service number 26819 with the Suffolk Regiment.

 10th August 1916 – No.15 Ambulance Train – Sick.